 Mobile Band bar graphs are more than a simple power graph.
-To view the spectrum behind a given bar:
+To view the spectrum behind a given bar tap on a bar graph.

-1. Select a bar graph to highlight it.
-The selected graph will be highlighted with an orange border.

-2. Tap the selected graph again.
 The spectrum is displayed with a span that covers the selected graph.
 Green vertical dashed lines represent the boundaries of the bar graph that was selected.

-In the spectrum display, the normal functions are available such as peak, persistence, signal lists, etc. Pressing Zoom In will reduce the frequency span.
+In the spectrum display, the normal functions are available such as peak, persistence, signal lists, etc.

+Pressing Zoom In will reduce the frequency span.
 Pressing Zoom Out will increase the frequency span.
 Zooming out beyond the bar graph frequency limits will return to the bar graph screen.